SamanthaBooth81/foody-family/README.md

 - [Stack Overflow Post](https://stackoverflow.com/a/67483341), used to help with creating code to append method and ingredients arrays to the relevant fields in the Recipe Model.
 - [Idle Coding Blog](https://idlecoding.com/creating-custom-slugs-in-django/), used to help create a custom slug using multiple fields in the database.
 - [Django Documentation](https://docs.djangoproject.com/en/4.0/ref/forms/widgets/#textarea), used to change the Instructions widget from an input field to a textarea field.
--[Cloudinary Documentation](https://cloudinary.com/documentation/django_image_and_video_upload), to allow users with an account to upload images.
+- [Cloudinary Documentation](https://cloudinary.com/documentation/django_image_and_video_upload), to allow users with an account to upload images.

 ### Update Posted Recipe Functionality
 - [Stack Overflow](https://stackoverflow.com/a/67937708), to help with the success message once posted recipe was edited.